Educational Media (MEDI)

 MEDI 503 Critical Basics of Media and Technology Production 3 Credits

 This course introduces critical and practical frameworks for producing educational media.
 Students engage in hands-on production of multiple media forms to support a variety of curricular goals, with emphasis on digital media.
 Students explore the possibilities of multimedia and non-linear teaching and learning for educators and learn the fundamentals of interactive and integrative curriculum design across MacIntosh and PC-based computer platforms.
 Open to matriculating and non-matriculating students.
-3 hours laboratory.
+3 hours lecture.

 MEDI 504 The Role of the Media Specialist 3 Credits

 This introductory course explores the collaborative role of the media specialist in educational renewal and the systemic integration of technologies into schools, districts and communities.
 The course explores the coordination and management of media resources, leadership responsibilities, professional development, standards & assessment, organizational communication and ongoing support as interrelated elements in effective educational technology integration.
 3 hours lecture.